 For many modifications and repairs, you’re either going to have to get your Mustang on a lift or use a jack and jack stands.
 Odds have it, if you’re like most of us when it comes to DIY home installs, you probably don’t have a lift accessible to you.
 Which leaves you installing these parts on a jack and jack stands.
 Don’t fret!
 The install may take a bit longer than it would on a lift, but still completely attainable depending on the modification.

-For some installations like a set of American Racing 1-7/8" Catted Long Tube Headers, you almost need a lift to get the job done.
+For some installations like some sets of long tube headers, you almost need a lift to get the job done.
 Of course, there are some daredevils who have tackled this installation in their driveway without issue - but we didn’t say it’d be easy, that’s for sure.
 With that said, getting your Mustang off the ground is easy if you know the correct locations to use as jacking points.

 Let Bill and the crew at CJ’s show you how to properly jack up your 2015-2020 Mustang using a floor jack and jack stands.

 - Before starting your installation, you’ll want to make sure that you’re using a high-quality jack and jack stands to lift your S550.
 Just like safety equipment with drag racing or any other sport, this is something that you do not want to skimp on.
 If your jack stands are old and dated, it may be a good idea to run out to your local auto parts store and pick up a new pair.
 Same goes for your floor jack.